Dominik Egli

-Dominik Egli (born 20 August 1998) is a Swiss professional ice hockey defenceman for Frölunda HC of the Swedish Hockey League (SHL).
+Dominik Egli (born 20 August 1998) is a Swiss professional ice hockey player who is a defenceman for Frölunda HC of the Swedish Hockey League (SHL).
 He previously played in the Swiss National League (NL) for EHC Kloten, EHC Biel-Bienne, SC Rapperswil-Jona Lakers, and HC Davos.

 Playing career

 Egli began his professional career in the 2016–17 season, playing for both EHC Kloten in the National League (NL) and EHC Winterthur in the second-tier Swiss League (SL).
 With Kloten Egli won the 2017 Swiss Cup.
 Egli spent most of the season playing for Kloten's under 20 team in the Elite Jr. A where he scored the most goals by a defenceman with 15, and totaling 29 points.
 Egli again spent time between the Kloten and Winterhur during the 2017–18, he played 29 regular season games with Kloten and scored his first three goals in the NL during the season.
 Kloten were relegated to the second-tier SL at the end of the season, and Egli signed with EHC Biel-Bienne in the NL for the 2018–19 season where he spent most of the time, but he was stil loaned to his former team Kloten in the SL.

 For the 2019–20 season Egli signed with SC Rapperswil-Jona Lakers of the NL where he had a breakout season, scoring seven goals and 29 assists, which was most assists by a defenceman in the league.
 Egli was voted Most Improved Player by the media and to the media Swiss All-Star Team.
 He spent two seasons with Rapperswil-Jona, improving his scoring to eight goals but had fewer assist with 15.
 For the 2021–22 season Egli signed with HC Davos, he spent three seasons with Davos culminating with winning the 2023 Spengler Cup.

 Egli signed a two-year contract with Frölunda HC of the Swedish Hockey League (SHL) starting in the 2023–24 season.
 His former agent Martin Plüss who previously played for Frölunda HC recommended it as a good move for his career.